SS Mohawk (1925)

-Mohawk was a passenger cargo steam turbine-powered ship built in 1925-1926 by Newport News Ship Building & Drydock Co. of Newport News for Clyde Steamship Company with intention of operating between New York and Jacksonville.
+Mohawk was a passenger cargo steam turbine-powered ship built in 1925–1926 by Newport News Ship Building & Drydock Co. of Newport News for Clyde Steamship Company with intention of operating between New York and Jacksonville.
 She was luxuriously equipped, and regularly carried celebrity passengers.
 In 1929, her schedule was extended to Galveston, and she also operated winter cruises to various Caribbean destinations.
-On 24 January 1935, after leaving New York City on one of her regularly scheduled trips, she suffered a failure of her automatic steering gear and collided with Norwegian freighter Talisman.
+On 24 January 1935, after leaving New York City on one of her regularly scheduled trips, she suffered a failure of her automatic steering gear and collided with Norwegian cargo ship Talisman.
 Mohawk sank after about an hour with a loss of 31 crew and 16 passengers.

-Design and Construction
+Design and construction

-Early in January 1925 following a fire and complete destruction of their largest passenger ship Mohawk, Clyde Steamship Co. decided to build another vessel to replace their lost liner similar in size and design to two vessels being constructed at the time, SS Seminole and SS Cherokee.
-The contract for the new vessel was awarded to the Newport News Ship Building & Drydock Co. on January 22, 1925 and the ship, also to be named Mohawk, soon was laid down at the shipbuilder's yard in Newport News (yard number 287) and launched on 21 October 1925, with Miss Margaret Denison of Rye, New York, daughter of J. B. Denison, First Vice-President of the Clyde Steamship Company, serving as the sponsor.
-The ship was primarily designed for passenger transportation and in addition to two decks, also had a hurricane or sun deck constructed on top.
-The vessel provided accommodations in single cabins or suites for 446 passengers, and had all the staterooms and saloons located throughout all three decks.
-In addition, a veranda cafe and a spacious dining hall able to sit 180 people at once, a musical lounge, a library, a large dancing deck, and smoking rooms were also constructed to provide entertainment for the would be passengers.
+Early in January 1925, after a fire and complete destruction of their largest passenger ship Mohawk, Clyde Steamship Co. decided to build another ship to replace their lost liner similar in size and design to two ships being constructed at the time, Seminole and Cherokee.
+The contract for the new ship was awarded to the Newport News Ship Building & Drydock Co. on January 22, 1925, and the ship, also to be named Mohawk, soon was laid down at the shipbuilder's yard in Newport News (yard number 287) and launched on 21 October 1925, with Miss Margaret Denison of Rye, New York, daughter of J. B. Denison, First Vice-president of the Clyde Steamship Company, serving as the sponsor.

+The ship was designed primarily for passenger transportation and in addition to two decks, also had a hurricane or sun deck constructed on top.
+The ship provided berths in single cabins or suites for 446 passengers, and had all the staterooms and saloons located throughout all three decks.
+In addition, a veranda café and a spacious dining hall able to sit 180 people at once, a musical lounge, a library, a large dancing deck, and smoking rooms were also constructed to provide entertainment for the would be passengers.
 Mohawk had electric lights in cabins and along the decks, hot and cold water in all her suites, and was also equipped with wireless of De Forest type.
-The steamer also had evaporating and distilling plants installed to provide passengers with fresh water throughout their voyage.
+She also had evaporating and distilling plants installed to provide passengers with fresh water throughout their voyage.
 Mohawk had freight decks separated into lighted, ventilated watertight compartments, some of them chilled with refrigerating machinery, supplied with large number of side ports for quick loading and unloading of the cargo.
-Ample space was also specially designed and reserved for transportation of automobiles to ensure passengers could bring their autos with them.
-The steamer was also equipped with automatic fire detection system, as well as steam, salt water and Foamite fire extinguishing systems.
+Space was also specially designed and reserved for passengers to bring their automobiles with them.
+She was also equipped with automatic fire detection system, as well as steam, salt water and Foamite fire extinguishing systems.

-The sea trials were held on January 23, 1926 off the Virginia Capes during which the steamer performed satisfactorily and was able to exceed her contract speed.
-Following an inspection, the steamer was transferred to her owners and departed for New York on February 6.
+Her sea trials were held on January 23, 1926, off the Virginia Capes during which she performed satisfactorily and exceeded her contract speed.
+After an inspection, she was transferred to her owners and left for New York on February 6.